Wave breaking in the Whitham equation: Proof of Theorem

 For $0<\delta<\delta_0$, we split the integral and perform an integration by parts to show that

-for some $C>0$ a constant for $n=0,1,2,\dots$ and for all $t\in [0,T)$ for all $x\in\mathbb{R}$.
+for some $C>0$ for $n=0,1,2,\dots$ and for any $t\in [0,T)$ for any $x\in\mathbb{R}$.
 The first inequality uses \eqref{e:k0}, the second inequality uses \eqref{e:k-large}, and the last inequality uses that $0<\delta_0<1$.
-We merely pause to remark that $K$ is integrable near zero, although $K(0)$ does not exist (and hence the arguments in \cite{Seliger} and \cite{CEbreaking} do not apply) and $K'$ is not integrable near zero (and hence the argument in \cite{NS} may not apply).
+After submitting the manuscript, the author has learned that \eqref{eW:Kn} follows from the Gagliardo-Nirenberg interpolation inequality for a broad class of $K$; see \cite{Hur2017} for details.
+We merely pause to remark that $K$ is integrable near zero, although $K(0)$ does not exist, whence the arguments in \cite{Seliger} and \cite{CEbreaking} do not apply.
+But $K'$ is not integrable near zero,whence the argument in \cite{NS} does not directly apply.